Feltonville, Philadelphia

-Feltonville is a working-class neighborhood in North Philadelphia.
+Feltonville is a working-class neighborhood in North Philadelphia, Pennsylvania, United States.
 It is located east of Logan and Hunting Park, west of Lawncrest and Juniata, south of Olney, and north of Fairhill and Harrowgate.
 Feltonville is bounded by Erie Avenue to the south, Front Street to the west, Roosevelt Boulevard to the north, Tacony Creek to the northeast, and G Street to the east.
+It encompasses the extinct neighborhood of Rowlandville.